 Olympic Bobsleigh & Luge Track

 During our brief time in Sarajevo, I learnt many facts about the city including the fact that it hosted the 1984 Winter Olympic Games.
 The bobsleigh & luge track used in the Games is approximately a 15 minutes drive south of the city centre.
+If you’re stuck for what to do in Sarajevo, this is a pretty neat alternative to add to your Sarajevo itinerary.
 Tucked in the overgrown forest, the concrete shell remains.
 The track has been decorated by graffiti artists over the years, but you can can still see evidence of warfare from when the track was used as an artillery base during the Sarajevo Siege.
 Today, you can walk or skate the track.
 Or if you’re a 90s kid, flashback to your childhood and make like Cool Runnings.

 Address | Sarajevo 71000, Bosnia and Herzegovina